Featured Snippet Box In Google: How To Get One For Your Webpage?

 - Implied question queries, where Google tries to understand the user’s search even if it doesn’t have a direct question.
 Eg-bacon is done.

-Common featured snippet formats
+What are the Common featured snippet box formats?

 Featured snippets are like junk food, they come in all shapes and sizes.
 To appear in these magic boxes, the content you provide must be in the right format.

 Some of the common content formats that appear as featured snippets are: